 • 3 medium eggs beaten

-• 300 ml milk and water mixed
+• 300 ml milk and water mixture

 • 1 tablespoon ground cinnamon